A CONVERSATION WITH MENAKA GOPINATH ABOUT MOBILIZING A MOVEMENT OF MILLIONS

 Philipp: These alignment processes are never easy, tell us about your experience in bringing key stakeholders along.

 Menaka: Definitely not easy.
 There was a lot of debate, especially when we tried to pin down language.
 “Elevate,” for example, sparked all kinds of reactions.
 But the rigor of our process was important.
-Everyone—our board, leadership, cross-functional teams—had to go on the journey.
+Everyone - our board, leadership, cross-functional teams - had to be aligned.
 That buy-in is what made the outcome so sticky and real.

 Philipp: After there was alignment at the top, how did you bring it to life across the organization?

 Menaka: We focused on storytelling, real stories from our community.
 Once we had the Purpose articulated, we realized we didn’t need to invent anything.
-Our members were already living it.
-The rollout wasn’t top-down; it was grounded in authentic narratives.
+Our members were already living it, so the rollout was grounded in authentic narratives.
 And we built in mechanisms to connect the Purpose to every team.
-For example, our product teams now evaluate their roadmaps against the commitments tied to our Purpose.
+For example, teams across the organization began evaluating their work through the lens of project success and the impact it creates.
+That shift helped translate the Purpose into everyday decisions, from product roadmaps to how we support chapters, members and volunteers.
 That’s real integration.

-Philipp: That’s such a rich example of Purpose driving innovation and strategic clarity.
+Philipp: That’s such a rich example of Purpose driving strategic clarity and innovation.

 Philipp: PMI is a not-for-profit.
 How does Purpose intersect with growth?

 Menaka: We have to grow.
-But for us, growth means relevance—of the brand, the profession, and the value we provide our community.
-We’re seeing rising awareness and improved perception in our tracking.
+But for us, growth means increasing the relevance of the profession and the value we provide our community.
+As more people recognize that value, more people join the profession and the global community behind it.
+And it's working: We’re seeing rising awareness and improved perception in our brand tracking.
 But more than that, we’re seeing the profession itself be reframed.
 It’s no longer just about managing timelines, it’s about impact.
 That’s what Gen Z wants to hear, and it’s how CEOs are starting to understand us, too.

 Philipp: If you could go back and tell your earlier self one thing about this journey, what would it be?